axelwalter/umetaflow-gui/docs/win_exe_with_pyinstaller.md

 ```

 ### Hook folder
-Now, need to hook to get streamlit metadata<br />
+Now, need to hook to get streamlit metadata
-organized as folder, where the pycache infos will save<br />
+organized as folder, where the pycache infos will save
-like: \hooks\hook-streamlit.py<br />
+like: \hooks\hook-streamlit.py

 ```
 from PyInstaller.utils.hooks import copy_metadata